EMarnus/recipe1/README.md

 ![Landing Page](#)

-  - This section contains a breif paragraph on why I created the site.
+  - This section contains a brief paragraph on why I created the site.

 - __The Footer__